risk reversal

 The idea is that if prospects are wavering on the buying decision, risk reversal will push them into action.
 It’s a theory that has been proven to work in direct mail and in retail environments.
 And as online shoe retailer, Zappos, discovered, it’s particularly effective in online selling.
 By implementing an easy “return under any circumstance” policy and even paying the shipping for the return, Zappos overcame potential objections to buying shoes online, quickly achieving rapid growth and success.

-That being said, I know you’re thinking there’s no way this concept applies to insurance sales.
+Although risk reversal is a proven strategy in retail sales, you may be thinking there’s no way this concept applies to insurance sales.
 When selling insurance, we can’t throw around return policies and satisfaction guarantees.
 If you don’t actually use your disability insurance policy or your long-term care insurance, you don’t get your money back.
 So, it’s pretty obvious that risk reversal does NOT work in insurance … right?

 Actually, I’m here to tell you that risk reversal works very well in LTCI and disability insurance sales.